About The Fibonacci Sequence

 In China, the mathematician Yang Hui (1238-1298) described what is now called Pascal's triangle, whose diagonal sums yield the Fibonacci numbers — an independent discovery of the same combinatorial structure.
 The connection between Pascal's triangle and the Fibonacci sequence reveals that the Fibonacci numbers are fundamentally combinatorial objects: F(n) counts the number of ways to tile a 1-by-(n-1) strip with squares and dominoes, the number of subsets of {1, 2, ..., n-1} containing no two consecutive elements, and the number of binary strings of length n-2 with no consecutive zeros.

-The sequence was not named 'Fibonacci' until 1877, when the French mathematician Edouard Lucas designated it so while studying its properties — including the related Lucas sequence (2, 1, 3, 4, 7, 11, 18, 29, 47...) that bears his name.
+The sequence was not named "Fibonacci" until 1877, when the French mathematician Edouard Lucas designated it so while studying its properties — including the related Lucas sequence (2, 1, 3, 4, 7, 11, 18, 29, 47...) that bears his name.
 Lucas also proved several foundational theorems about Fibonacci numbers, including their connection to primality testing (Lucas primality test) and their divisibility properties.
-The Fibonacci Quarterly, a journal devoted entirely to the Fibonacci sequence and related mathematics, has been published continuously since 1963 — testimony to the sequence's inexhaustible mathematical richness.
+The Fibonacci Quarterly, a journal devoted to the sequence and related mathematics, has been published continuously since 1963.
+The ratio of consecutive Fibonacci numbers converges on the golden ratio phi, which is what links the sequence to the golden spiral, the golden rectangle, and the dodecahedral construction in the Platonic solids.

 Mathematical Properties